Abubaker-Nafe/Abubaker-Nafe/README.md

 ## About Me

 I'm currently a 5th-year Computer Engineering student at Birzeit university, passionate about technology, coding, and innovation.
-My journey in the tech world has been filled with learning and exploring different facets of computing, from software development to artificial intelligence.

 - 🔭 I’m currently working on various academic and personal projects that challenge me and broaden my skill set.
-- 🌱 I’m currently learning more about cloud computing, machine learning, and advanced data structures to enhance my engineering skills.
+- 🌱 I’m currently learning more about machine learning, and advanced data structures to enhance my engineering skills.
 - 👯 I’m looking to collaborate on open-source projects or innovative tech ventures.
-- 🤔 I’m looking for help with diving deeper into the world of DevOps and cloud infrastructure.
 - 💬 Ask me about anything related to computer engineering, and I'd be happy to share my knowledge and experiences.

 ## Skills

-- **Languages:** Python, Java, ShellScript, Verilog, HTML&CSS, MIPS&Intel Assembly, Matlab
+- **Languages:** Python, Java, Verilog, SystemVerilog, MIPS&Intel Assembly, SQL.
-- **Tools & Technologies:** Git
+- **Tools & Technologies:** Git, Mongodb.
-- **Interests:** Artificial Intelligence
+- **Interests:** Artificial Intelligence, Data Engineering, Design Verification.

 ## Contact Me